aniqfakhrul/powerview.py/README.md

 ## Interesting Features
 * Embeded user session
 * Binding with multiple protocols (ldap, ldaps, gc, gc-ssl), trial and error approach.
 SSL connection is prioritized.
-* Mini Powerview.py console to make you feel like home when using PowerView in Powershell
+* Mini Powerview.py console to make you feel like home when using PowerView.ps1
-* Auto-completer, so no more memorizing commands
+* Auto-completer, so no more remembering commands
-* Cross-Domain interactions (might or might not work) _Maybe more?_
+* Cross-Domain interactions (might or might not work)
+* Check if current user has Domain Admin or adminCount attribute set to 1 _Maybe more?_

 ## Why not just stick with the ps1 script?